Medicine Guide Overview: Purpose, Types, and Use

 Educational PortalsPublic guidanceHealth literacy

-Institutions such as National Institutes of Health publish educational materials that explain how medicines work and how they should be used responsibly.
+Institutions such as National Institutes of Health publish educational materials explaining how medicines work and how to use them responsibly.

 Visual Overview: Common Types of Medicines